za3k/blog/posts/whiteboard-todo.md

 The blue is mostly spray paint, with some hand acrylic painting near the tape.
 The various bits on top are held in place with magnets, which I epoxied.

 The cost to make this was $17. $5 for the whiteboard marker, $5 for the MDF board, and $7 for the timer.
-The eraser I made for free, I already had paints, whiteboard tape, epoxy, and magnets.
+The eraser I made for free.
+I already had paints, whiteboard tape, epoxy, and magnets.

 ![caption: in-progress whiteboard. note some blue LEDs on the right](whiteboard-todo-making.jpg)